Columbia University threatens suspension over pro-Palestinian protests

 “We are just hearing also from them [the students] that Columbia is fabricating a state of emergency to suspend, expel and evict hundreds of students.”

-The Columbia protest is one of several high-profile university protests unfolding across the country, including at Yale, George Washington University and the University of Texas in Austin.
+The Columbia protest is one of several high-profile university protests unfolding across the country, including at Yale, George Washington University and the University of Texas in Austin, prompting questions about academic freedom and free speech.

 On April 18, New York police arrested an estimated 108 students protesting on Columbia’s campus, including Isra Hirsi, the daughter of US Representative Ilhan Omar, at the request of school administrators.